 Again, heartbreaking, but as you can tell, essential for the development of an honest and engaging story.
 With that touching bit in place, we moved on to the establishment of our first story point.

-At first, the Atomizer gave us “Being Agnostic about Something.”
+At first, Subtext gave us “Being Agnostic about Something.”
 This phrase didn’t resonate with Katie, so we tapped on the gold Randomize Story Point for another.
 The next was “Being Dense.”
 Again, no dice.
 We continued the process until something landed for her:

 The last one connected.
 Something about this last point and the story points that proceeded gave her the idea of making the story about a time machine, specifically grasping the meaning of the machine’s arrival.
 We tapped on the blue Edit pencil icon, and entered our initial idea: